Graduate Program Anthropology

 Students have the option of choosing either the thesis track, the internship track, or the skills-based track (courses + comprehensive exams).

 Our curriculum includes over 60 courses for students who want to learn more about the field.
-Our courses address a huge range in topics and emphasize writing, critical thinking, research methods and ethics.
+Our courses address a huge range of topics and emphasize writing, critical thinking, research methods, and ethics.
 We offer: